Tangwick Haa

-Tangwick Haa is an historic house and museum in Esha Ness, Northmavine, Shetland.
+Tangwick Haa (/scz/ TAN-ook-HA) is an historic house and museum in Esha Ness, Northmavine, Shetland.
 The building has two stories in a rectangular layout and along with the adjacent walled garden is Category B listed.

 History

 The house was built in the 17th century, circa 1690, for the Cheynes family, who owned land both in Shetland and across Scotland.
 One of the most prominent members of the family who lived there in early childhood was John Cheyne (1841–1907) who served as a judge.
 The house is built with thick walls in harling.
 It was built at a site beside an accessible shingle beach which provided access before the road was built to Northmavine from central Mainland, Shetland.

 In 1978 the house was converted into a visitor centre for Northmavine.
 In 1987 it was converted and opened as a museum.